ChapelR/twine-resources/docs/README.md

 - [Website](https://twinery.org/forum/)

 Years upon years of wisdom and answers can be found by searching the old forum archive.
-Typically, the archive will appear in Google searched, so it's more common to find it there then to comb through the archive itself.
+Typically, the archive will appear in Google searches, so it's more common to find it there then to comb through the archive itself.

 #### The Official Twine Wiki